relayphp/relayphp.github.io/relay.md

 # Middleware Signature

-A _Pipeline_ middleware callable must have the following signature:
+A _Relay_ middleware callable must have the following signature:

 ```php
 use Psr\Http\Message\ResponseInterface as Response;